Kimora Lee Simmons: Modeling

-Fashion Design
+Fashion design

 In 1999, Simmons launched the global lifestyle brand, Baby Phat.
-The label was launched as a womenswear off-shoot of the men's streetwear line, Phat Farm and overarching fashion label Phat Fashions, which Russel Simmons, her then husband, had founded in 1992.
-Like Phat Farm and other black-owned fashion labels that emerged around the same period, Baby Phat was created to offer consumers of color collections that were authentic to the culture.
+The label was launched as a women's wear off-shoot of the men's streetwear line, Phat Farm and overarching fashion label Phat Fashions, which Russell Simmons, her then husband, had founded in 1992.
+Like Phat Farm and other black-owned fashion labels that emerged around the same period, Baby Phat was created to offer consumers color collections that were authentic to the culture.
 Mirroring the trajectory of the hip-hop music and style that inspired it, however, Baby Phat eventually grew to cross all barriers of culture and race, reaching mass-marketability and entering the lexicon of both fashion and popular culture.

 On September 15, 1999, Baby Phat debuted its first fashion show at New York Fashion Week.
 The show was held at Radio City Music Hall and streamed live to the Jumbotron in Times Square.
 With celebrities like Aaliyah, Lil' Kim (who also walked the Baby Phat runway in 2000), Missy Elliot, Mary J. Blige, and Paris Hilton in attendance, Baby Phat fashion shows were a frequent focal point during New York Fashion Week.
 Simmons concluded every Baby Phat show by walking the runway with her daughters, Ming Lee and Aoki Lee, in hand.
 Of being a mother and a business woman, Simmons told Refinery29: "Of course having my babies on the runway with me is still number one for me as a mother.
 But I also really loved our front rows.
 The celeb and musician friends that supported the brand also inspired it - really innovative women who pushed the world forward to embrace the urban lifestyle when many in the business and in society at large did not have the vision or foresight [to do so].
 This was a movement.
 People forget that."